benedfit/patternlab-dotnet/README.md

 ## Under Active Development

 The .NET version of Pattern Lab is under active development by [@benedfit](https://twitter.com/benedfit).
-It's based on v0.7.12 of the PHP version.
 Contributions are very welcome!

 FYI, the .NET version isn't currently a static site generator, and requires a Visual Studio workflow to use.
 I will be putting a static output generator back in once everything is up a running, but for the meantime it requires MVC 4 to host.